sehlen-bsi/botan-docs/audit_report/3.1.0/src/01_generic_changes.rst

 implementation of these algorithms.
 Dilithium is added within the modules `dilithium` and `dilithium_aes` for the modern and AES variant, respectively.
 For SPHINCS+ the modules `sphincsplus_sha2` and `sphincsplus_shake` are added for the respective hash instantiation.
-Both algorithms depend on the SHAKE;
+Both algorithms depend on SHAKE;
 therefore, the module `shake` is added for review.

 Another important area in this iteration is TLS 1.3.
 Most notably, TLS support